 He understands business disputes.
 As trial partner in a major firm, Paul tried cases ranging from securities and tax to corporate control.
 In fact, in 2003, when already a recognized coverage lawyer, the Austin Business Journal still named him a "Best in the Bar" in Business Litigation.

 He understands trials.
-From an active federal trial clerkship, through handling cases around the country as a trial lawyer, through appointment as a federal Civil Justice Reform Act Advisory Committee member, Paul has a keen sense of the strategies at play and what "sells" in a variety of venues.
+Starting with a federal trial clerkship, through handling cases around the country as a trial lawyer, appointment to the federal Civil Justice Reform Act Advisory Committee, and now mediating, Paul has a keen sense of strategies at play and what "sells" in a variety of venues.